nopnop2002/python-esp8266/README.md

 # python-esp8266
-Network example using esp8266 AT firmware.
+Network example using pyseral and esp8266 AT firmware.
 You don't need Ethernet card.
 You need only pyserial library and ESP8266 module.